Meet our talented team

 Dr. Beck earned her Ph.D. in Environmental Engineering from the University of Colorado Boulder in 2015.
 Her doctoral dissertation on Wavelength-Specific Effects of UV Light on Microorganisms and Viruses for Improving Water Disinfection received the Outstanding Doctoral Dissertation award from the Association of Environmental Engineering and Science Professors (AEESP) in 2016.
 She received an M.S. in Environmental Engineering from the Georgia Institute of Technology and a B.S. / B.A. in Aerospace Engineering / Studio Art from the University of Colorado Boulder.
 She supported the Space Shuttle and International Space Station programs in her first career as a NASA flight controller.

-Research Associate and Postdocs
+Research Associates and Postdocs

 Dr. Paul Onkundi Nyangaresi